 Although the analysis of STR loci offers individualization potential, analysis may not be necessary or performed on every case and/or sample submitted to the laboratory.
-DNA analysis will only be performed on cases and/or individual samples, which have the potential for resolving a probative and forensically significant question/issue regarding the given case.
+DNA analysis will only be performed on cases and/or individual samples, which have the potential for resolving a probative and forensically significant question/issue regarding the given case, unless analysis is mandated by statute or court order.
 If the analysis of a sample resolves a given question, additional samples submitted for the resolution of the same question within the case will likely not be analyzed.
 Items for which DNA testing has already been performed will not be retested, except in the instance where new technology has become available and has the potential to resolve a question that could not be answered with the original technology.
 Additionally, DNA testing may establish identity, but does not establish timeframe or consent.